 Winter 2021: November 12, 2020

 Spring 2021: February 16, 2021

 Step 2: File a Thesis or Project Plan

 By the end of the second week of the quarter in which a student is registered for their first capstone credits, the student must submit to their Supervisory Committee a detailed project or thesis plan.
 The plan should include an updated proposal of the work to be done, a time table listing key milestones and associated deliverables, the quality criteria and specific metrics by which student expects to measure the quality of their result, and the software development lifecycle and processes planned to complete the work.
 There are no penalties for deviations in the approved plan or failure to meet the estimates in the timetable or failure to achieve the quality goals.
 The plan simply provides a well-defined start for the remainder of the capstone work.
 A PDF copy of the approved plan must be submitted by the student to the STEM Graduate Advising Office.

 A substantial working draft of the capstone research project paper or thesis should be completed by the beginning of the quarter in which you expect to graduate.
-For this reason, students should enroll to take CSSSKL 510 “Scientific Writing” during the quarter before they expect to graduate.
-(For example, to graduate in the Spring quarter, you should enroll in 594 in the Winter).
+For this reason, generally, you will enroll in CSSSKL 594 “Scientific Writing for Thesis/Project” during the quarter before you expect to graduate.
+(For example, to graduate in the Spring, you should enroll in 594 in the Winter).
 Please consult with your supervisory committee chair as to the best timing of this class for the most benefit to you.

 Step 3: Communicate Regular Progress Reports with the Supervisory Committee